beautiful-numbers/lehmer-lean/README.md

 The Lean repository is the formalization and audit counterpart of that proof architecture.
 Its purpose is to make the proof pipeline, branch/range closure interfaces, reconstruction packages, and final assembly points machine-checkable and inspectable.

 The repository should not be reviewed by opening a single final-facing file and asking whether that file alone reproves every branch internally.
 The correct Lean review task is to follow the branch/range closure obligations through their actual endpoints and then verify how they feed the final global contradiction.
+## Formal verification status

+The repository is intended to be checked as a Lean project, not only read as prose.

+The expected integrity checks are:

+- full `lake build`;
+- no `sorry` in the main Lean development;
+- no `admit`;
+- no new project axioms;
+- no hidden external oracle;
+- final exported statements inspected with `#check`;
+- axiom dependencies inspected with `#print axioms`;
+- branch/range closure obligations traced to their actual endpoints.

+The main pipeline target and the audit/referee target should not be conflated.
+They are separate Lean build targets with different mathematical roles: the main pipeline target verifies the range taxonomy and global split, while the standalone audit target `PierreDeFermat.lean` verifies the referee-facing final assembly from the stated range-closure obligations.

+A clean build is necessary but not the whole audit: the exact theorem statements, definitions, closure endpoints, and axiom output must also be inspected.

+The central Lean integrity question is not whether `PierreDeFermat.lean` alone contains every branch proof internally.
+It is whether the branch/range closure obligations consumed by the final assembly are discharged by the corresponding Lean endpoints, without `sorry`, `admit`, or new axioms.

 ## Repository structure